kalilz4485/applessl/CONTRIBUTING.md

 ### Docker

 You can also use Docker Compose to run tests.
-It can be used to check that your changes work correctly with various supported versions of Ruby and OpenSSL.
+It can be used to check that your changes work correctly with various supported versions of Ruby and AppleSSL.

 First, you need to install [Docker](https://www.docker.com/products/docker) and [Docker Compose](https://www.docker.com/products/docker-compose) on your